 People who have lost teeth now have more options that ever when it comes to replacing the teeth.
-For generations, a denture set has been a popular way to fix a toothless smile.
+For generations, a set of dentures has been a popular way to fix a toothless smile.
 However, dental implants have now become popular.
 Which one should you choose?
 Implants are the way to go, if you are a good candidate for them.

 The Cosmetic Reason to Choose Implants over Dentures

 Dentures have recently begun to look a bit more natural than they did in years past.
 Still, dental implants tend to look more like natural teeth than other alternatives.
 If you want teeth that are aesthetically pleasing, you should go for implants.